How to Convert a Chase Bank Statement PDF to Excel

 5. The result page opens with the spreadsheet ready to download as .xlsx or .csv

-That is it.
-Free tier covers 3 conversions per day with no signup.
-Typical Chase checking statement takes 25 to 45 seconds depending on transaction count.
+That's it.
+Free during beta: 10 statements a day, no signup.
+A typical Chase checking statement takes 25 to 45 seconds depending on transaction count.

 What Bank2XL actually extracts

-Every Chase statement that goes through Bank2XL produces a workbook with these fields filled in:
+Every Chase statement through Bank2XL produces a workbook with these fields filled in:

-The Validation tab tells you immediately whether the math reconciles.
-If it does, the extraction is trustworthy.
-If it does not, you see exactly which transactions to spot-check.
+The Validation tab tells you straight away whether the math reconciles.
+If it does, the file is a strong candidate for review or import.
+Still verify before tax, audit, or legal use.
+If it doesn't, you can see exactly which transactions to spot-check.

 What about Chase format quirks